Skip to content

 Resender

 The resender lets you replay recorded proxy requests with optional mutations.
-You can override the method, URL, headers, and body, apply JSON patches or regex replacements, preview changes with dry-run, and resend raw bytes for protocol-level testing.
+You can override the method, URL, headers, and body, apply JSON patches or regex replacements, and resend raw bytes for protocol-level testing.
+Each protocol has its own typed sibling tool.

 resend_raw Resend raw bytes over TCP/TLS with byte-level patches